itu-tid/lecture-notes/Lectures/10-Backends-and-the-Parse-Platform.md

 ```

-Note that,
+Notes
-- the lambda function inside of the call to `map`
+- Phe lambda function inside of the call to `map` ...
-	- is an anonymous `async` function, because inside it we have to do call `await` for every query for the details of every User object linked in the
+	- ... is an anonymous `async` function, because inside it we have to do call `await` for every query for the details of every User object linked in the
-	- uses the `first()` query function instead of the `find()` because we know for sure that we have a single  object that matches our query (there can only be one user with a given id).
+	- ... uses the `first()` query function instead of the `find()` because we know for sure that we have a single  object that matches our query (there can only be one user with a given id).
 When we call `find()` we get an array of objects; when we call `find()` we get a single object.
-	- returns a list of promises (because every async function always returns a promise)
+	- ... returns a list of promises!!! (because every async function always returns a promise)
-- before we can set the state variable with `setChatList` we have to make sure that all the promises in our list of promises have finished.
+- Before we can set the state variable with `setChatList` we have to make sure that all the promises in our list of promises have finished.
 To do that we call the `await Promise.all(...)` function as in the example

 ### Alternative 2